DixonJames/DixonJames/README.md

 # Repo Info

-Many of my current Repos are private due to University collusion rules.
+Many of my active Repos are private due to University collusion rules.
 They should be made public after the end of the year.

 gmail: jamesmedixon